Zorochase/ultimate-retro-shader-collection/README.md

 ## 📋 Overview

-Ultimate Retro Shader Collection (**_URSC_**) is a unification and enhancement of various "retro-3D" shaders sourced from the Godot community.
+Ultimate Retro Shader Collection (**URSC**) is a unification and enhancement of various "retro-3D" shaders sourced from the Godot community.
 These shaders are essential for creating authentic graphics reminiscent of the *PlayStation* (PSX) or *Nintendo 64* (N64).

-This repository is home to the collection itself and a demo project which demonstrates how to use it.
-You can download the collection separately or get the demo executable by heading to [Releases](https://github.com/Zorochase/ultimate-retro-shader-collection/releases).
-You can also find them on [itch.io](https://zorochase.itch.io/ultimate-retro-shader-collection-for-godot).
+This repository is home to the collection itself and an interactive demo.
+You can download the collection as a standalone zip file or get the demo executable by visiting [Releases](https://github.com/Zorochase/ultimate-retro-shader-collection).
+URSC also has an [itch.io page](https://zorochase.itch.io/ultimate-retro-shader-collection-for-godot) with downloads and a **browser-playable** version of the demo!

 ### Shader Features:
 - Vertex snapping (a.k.a. *vertex jitter*)